How to Become a Web Designer (5 Steps)

 What Web Designers Do

 Web designers create websites that balance functionality, visual appeal, and user experience.
 They use design tools and coding languages to build responsive layouts that work on all devices.
+Responsive design means a layout adapts to different screen sizes and devices.

 Typical Responsibilities